Hayfa-Adam/My-Portfolio/README.md

-# My-Portfolio
+# Hi, I'm Hayfa
 ![Screenshot 2025-01-09 152427](https://github.com/user-attachments/assets/85bcf65b-f620-4e3e-bc69-44fe563bead1)

-**Location and Contact**

-  🌍**Based in**: Stoke-on-Trent, England.

-  ✉️**Connect with me**: [LinkedIn Profile ](https://uk.linkedin.com/in/hayfa-adam)

-## 🚀 **About Me:**
+**Welcome to my GitHub profile👋 Here is important information about me:**

 I am a highly motivated professional transitioning into the dynamic and data-driven world of data analytics.
 With a robust foundation in accounting and finance , education, and professional roles across various sectors, I bring a unique blend of analytical thinking, problem-solving skills, and strong interpersonal abilities.
 My goal is to leverage these skills, combined with my newly acquired technical expertise, to make a meaningful impact in data analytics and business intelligence.

+## Location and Contact

+  🌍**Based in**: Stoke-on-Trent, England.

+  ✉️**Connect with me**: [LinkedIn Profile ](https://uk.linkedin.com/in/hayfa-adam)

+##  **About Me:**

 ## 💡**Current Learning & Career Transition**